-The problem: Is your cat crying nonstop anytime someone enters the kitchen?
+The problem: Is your cat crying nonstop anytime someone enters the kitchen in particular?
 She’s probably begging for food, even if it’s not her usual mealtime.
 Some cats become very vocal when they believe it’s time to be fed.

 The solution: To train your cat not to do this, don’t feed her when she meows.
 Instead, wait until she’s quiet to put down her bowl.
-Don’t give her treats when she cries to you.
 Over time, she’ll learn that being quiet means being fed.
 You can also try using an automatic feeder, which releases a portion of food at a set time every day.

 They want attention

-The problem: Does your cat want attention?
-Some kitties meow when they want attention.
+The problem: Some kitties meow when they want attention.
 Cats enjoy being around people and may start talking when they want you to play or pet them.

 They have a medical problem, or they’re stressed